udistrital/construct_sisifo_software/README.md

 ## Licencia

-This file is part of construct_sisfo_software.
+This file is part of construct_sisifo_software.

 construct_sisifo_software is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by